THS Choral Music Director

-In addition to his work at Tesoro, Mr. Hancock has served on the Conservatory of Music faculty at Chapman University, and he also teaches music technology at Tesoro and has previously taught private piano, voice, conducting, and guitar.
+In addition to his work at Tesoro, Mr. Hancock has served on the Conservatory of Music faculty and directs the annual Summer Vocal Camp at Chapman University, and he also teaches music technology at Tesoro and has previously taught private piano, voice, conducting, and guitar.
 Performing has always been a part of Mr. Hancock’s life, and he has starred in such shows as Snoopy!, Godspell, The Mystery of Edwin Drood, Annie, Peter Pan, The Sound of Music, Fiddler on the Roof, Oliver!, and Hello, Dolly, and he performed the roles of Curly (Oklahoma) and Marius (Les Miserables) in revue performances at Chapman University.
 He has also performed several times as a soloist with the Cypress Pops Orchestra, and onstage at Carnegie Hall, Hollywood Bowl, and the Orange County Performing Arts Center.
 Mr. Hancock holds a M.A. in Education and a B.M. in Music Education and Choral Conducting (Summa cum Laude) from Chapman University, where he was a Presidential Scholar and was awarded the Choral Conducting and the Music Education Awards.
 In addition, he has music, computers and career/technical education teaching credentials, and is certified in the Kodaly methodology.
 He also received extensive musical theatre training while attending the Orange County High School of the Arts.
 In addition to working at THS, Mr. Hancock is the music director at Compass Bible Church in Aliso Viejo and is a professional portrait and wedding photographer (Bel Canto Photography).
 He also does freelance work as a pianist, vocalist, accompanist, arranger, clinician, adjudicator, and recording engineer.
 He is a member of the American Choral Directors Association, National Association for Music Education and Southern California Vocal Association.
 Mr. Hancock has been married to his beautiful wife and fellow music teacher, Carly, since 2003, and they have two sons, Joel and Chase.

 You can contact Mr. Hancock via email at firstname.lastname@example.org.